Can God Speak to Satan, and Can Satan Speak to God Today?

-One might think that it was perhaps a unique incident for God and Satan to converse.
+One might think that it was perhaps a one-time incident for God and Satan to converse.
 Satan continued to go before God in heaven and speak to our Father.

 According to Job 2: 1, another day when the holy angels presented themselves before the Lord, Satan also came with them and presented himself before God.
 As in their previous meeting, God started the conversation again by asking Satan where he came from.
-Satan told God that he wandered on the earth and came and went in it.
+Satan told God that he had been roaming the earth.
 The Lord continued the conversation by asking Satan if he had noticed Job.
 Again, God told Satan how Job was righteous.
-In response, Satan always presented his argument against Job to the Lord.
+In response, Satan again presented his argument against Job to the Lord.
 Again, the conversation ends when God authorized Satan to go and try Job, with strict instructions on how that temptation should be carried out.

 Dear child of God, Satan continues to go in the presence of God in heaven and to speak to him even today.
 Jesus confirms this in the New Testament by telling his disciples that he saw Satan in heaven asking for God’s permission to tempt them (Luke 22:31).
-In this vision, Jesus tells all believers that Satan will continue to speak to our Father, and our God will also continue to speak to the devil until the end-time event prophesied in Revelation 12:10 is realized. when Satan is denied all other access to heaven.
+In this vision, Jesus tells all believers that Satan will continue to speak to our Father, and our God will also continue to speak to the devil until the end-time event prophesied in Revelation 12:10 is realized. when Satan will be denied any more access to heaven.